cassieevans/personal-site-2019/src/posts/making-a-lil-me-part-1.md

 gsap.ticker.add(movePointer);
 ```

-Aside from making structuring animation itself more intuitive, Greensock provides a load of super cool utility functions that make your life easier.
+Aside from making structuring animation itself more intuitive, GreenSock provides a load of super cool utility functions that make your life easier.
 Remember all that work we did to get a nice usable range?
 Chuck that all in the bin.
 Look what we can do now!

 ```js